naufalalmajid/adp-23/README.md

 # adp-23

-which i use for algorithm and programming courses as a course assistant lecturer
+i use it for algorithm and programming courses as a course assistant lecturer

 btw it is looks like flashback